The Problem Solverz

 The aforementioned characters were designed while Jones attended college in the 1990s; he later founded the art collective Paper Rad with Jessica and Jacob Ciocci.
-The characters were featured in Jones' and the collective's animations and comics before the creator pitched a pilot to Adult Swim featuring the trio.
+The characters were featured in Jones' and the collective's animations and comics before the creator pitched a pilot in 2007 to Adult Swim featuring the trio, collaborating with PFFR and Williams Street.
 The network's executives referred Jones to Cartoon Network, who commissioned a series featuring the same characters.
 The series was produced in Adobe Flash, with around fifteen animators employed at Cartoon Network Studios and the co-production of Mirari Films.

 The Problem Solverz was first aired on April 4, 2011.
-The first season consisted of eighteen episodes, concluding on September 29, 2011.
-A second and final season was released exclusively on Netflix in 2013, which is now lost after its removal in 2015.
-After leaving Cartoon Network, Ben Jones would then work at Fox Television Animation (now called 20th Television Animation) to work on the Fox Saturday Night block Animation Domination High-Def, where he serves as creative director for these shows, as well as creating his own show in Stone Quackers for FXX, and would later work at Bento Box Entertainment, co-creating one of Universal Animation Studios' first adult animated shows Saturday Morning All Star Hits! on Netflix.
+The first season consisted of nine episodes, concluding on September 29, 2011.
+A second and final season was released exclusively on Netflix in 2013.
+The show was initially panned by both audiences and critics, and was once considered to be one of the worst animated series ever made.
+Criticisms were directed to its animation, characters, art style, and rapidly flashing colors.